nguyen-seniordev/remofirst-task-1/README.md

 >
 > Together, **LexGuard** embodies the idea of *“a system that guards language by law.”*
 > It’s designed for teams that seek to merge **policy-driven predictability** with **LLM adaptability** — achieving both **control and creativity** in compliant conversational AI.
 ---

-### 🧠 *A policy-first framework for building compliant, auditable, and adaptive AI chat agents.*

 **Goal:** Merge **predictability** (rule-based reliability) with **flexibility** (LLM adaptability) in long, multi-stage conversations — with **compliance guarantees**.